Qarik-Group/wpcli-buildpack/README.md

 Inside `cf ssh`, the `wp` helper is already configured with the `--path=$HOME/htdocs` where Wordpress will be installed by the [php-buildpack](https://github.com/cloudfoundry/php-buildpack).

+The `wp-cli` release included in the buildpack is updated automatically via a [CI job](https://ci2.starkandwayne.com/teams/cfcommunity/pipelines/wpcli-buildpack), which bumps `manifest.yml`.

 ## Buildpack Developer Documentation

 To build this buildpack, run the following command from the buildpack's directory: